 Do I need to purchase Make Your Own Glass tickets in advance?

 Reservations are required for all Make Your Own Glass experiences.
-As always, we encourage the advanced purchase of Make Your Own Glass tickets.
-Spots will be limited.
-Please make every effort to book your tickets online ahead of time; current reservation dates extend into August.
+Spots are limited, so we encourage advanced online purchase of your Make Your Own Glass tickets.

 If I only purchase Make Your Own Glass tickets, do I have to go check in at the Admissions Desk?